nitrogem35/nitrogem35/readme.md

 Another thing I enjoy is writing.
 I might eventually make a substack or start a blog on my [website](https://nitrogem35.pw/).

 # notice
 My commit graph is a bit janky starting around 2/25 because of an integration I built that uploads players' TETR.IO replays here.
-The stats card above should show the actual data if you're curious.
+Not sure if there's a way around it.